 - Embed ecological literacy into the curriculum and daily practices

-While they’re focus is obviously geared towards schools in Ontario, Canada, we would suggest learning more about their modern program, as they’re taking a new, progressive approach to recycling in schools!
+While their focus is obviously geared towards schools in Canada, we would suggest learning more about their modern program, as they’re taking a new, progressive approach to recycling in schools!

 For continued education, create easy-to-understand signs for your recycling & waste stations.
 Including pictures on signs of what items belong in each bin (or even attaching the actual items to signs) is a great way to clarify what’s recyclable, compostable, or destined for landfill.
 This is especially useful for students who are just starting to learn to read!
-PSAs or other in-class announcements about recycling, posters, contests, and blurbs in programs can all help involve students and make sure they’re disposing of materials correctly.
-Reach out to students during recess and other events with special recycling collection (volunteers can help here).
-Consider including education about your initiative on your website and in social media so that parents can get involved as well!
+PSAs or other in-class announcements about recycling, posters, and contests can all help involve students and make sure they’re disposing of materials correctly.
+Reach out to students during recess and other events with special recycling collection (volunteers can help here), and consider including education about your initiative on your website and in social media so that parents can get involved as well!

 - Modify your operational habits

-The daily operation of your school provides you with an excellent testing ground for some of the waste management techniques.
+The daily operation of your school provides you with an excellent testing ground for waste management techniques.

-Reducing the amount of waste begins with modifying little things.
+Reducing the amount of waste your school produces begins with modifying little things.
 Here’s some examples to get your creative juices flowing:

-- Instead of selling bottled water, install water fountains throughout your school and find a local partner to promote reusable cups, mugs, water bottles, etc. for staff and/or students to use while in school.
+- Instead of selling bottled water, install water fountains throughout your school.
+You can even find a local partner that is interested in donating/supplying reusable cups, mugs, water bottles, etc. for staff and/or students to use while in school.

 - Avoid paper products other than toilet paper in the bathrooms.

 - Hold recycling contests between classrooms or grades to see who can collect the most recyclable materials in a month, have the lowest contamination rates, come up with new ideas to promote reduce/reuse/recycle/re-earth, etc.

 - Start a beverage container recycling program

-Many facilities across many industries have specific items that play a significant role in their recycling program.
-For schools, those items are paper, cans & bottles.
+Many facilities across industries have specific items that play a significant role in their recycling program.
+For schools, those items are paper, cans, & bottles.
 Bottles are the perfect focal item for a school due to their value to local MRF facilities and bottle depots.
-Jump on Google and start researching available organizations to partner with that will pay pick up your recycled cans & bottles!
+Jump on Google and start researching available organizations to partner with that will pay you to pick up & recycle your cans & bottles!
 As previously mentioned, your school district could see as much as $70,000 (!!) added to its operating budget from a beverage container recycling program.

 - Tackle single-use plastics and organics

-Many schools are implementing single-use plastics bans at their schools, which is a wonderful step to reducing the amount of plastics entering school grounds.
-As an example, a Secondary School is hoping to become one of the first in Ireland to go plastic-free, as its students look to contribute to a more sustainable future.
-Having already won a Unesco Young Environmental Award, Ursuline Secondary School in Blackrock is looking to further strengthen its green credentials by phasing out single-use plastics on its grounds.
-The first step is to remove all single-use plastic water bottles, and to this end all students have been issued with reusable stainless steel flasks which the school estimates the move will reduce the use of some 500 plastic water bottles a month!
+Many schools are implementing single-use plastics bans at their schools, which is a wonderful step to reducing the amount of plastic entering school grounds.
+As an example, Ursuline Secondary School in Blackrock, Ireland is looking to phase out single-use plastics by removing all single-use plastic water bottles.
+All students have been issued reusable stainless steel bottles instead, which the school estimates will reduce the use of approx 500 plastic water bottles every month!

-Composting isn’t available in every community, but work with your haulers (or seek additional help) to get organic discards collected for composting, including landscaping and food waste) can make a big difference.
+Composting isn’t available in every community, but working with your haulers (or seeking additional help) to get organic discards collected for composting (including landscaping and food waste) can make a big difference.
 Another option is to purchase compostable food serviceware.
 Buying biobased, compostable serviceware (made from plant-based plastics, ideally waste-based, and certified compostable by ASTM) means that your food service items can be composted instead of trashed, if composting is available in your school, and helps move the serviceware market away from reliance on non-renewable materials like fossil fuel-derived plastic.
 For more information about organic waste mandates and/or starting a food waste program, you can check out our blog post: Food for Thought: A Breakdown of Organic Waste Programs & Regulations.